Cleaning Your Appliances, Inside and Out

 Refrigerator organization is a sometimes overlooked aspect of efficient living and food safety.
 Many people are used to putting items where they best fit.
 But depending on what you have in your refrigerator, that approach could be putting you and your family at risk for foodborne illness.

-Cross-contamination is the primary safety risk from improperly placing foods in the refrigerator, says Lisa Yakas, senior product manager in NSF International’s home products certification program.
+Cross-contamination is the primary safety risk from improperly placing foods in the refrigerator, says Lisa Yakas, senior project manager in NSF International’s home products certification program.
 Harmful bacteria like e-coli and salmonella can come from meats, and raw vegetables can pass on dirt and soil that may harbor harmful organisms from raw vegetables.
 Bacteria can pass from meat to other foods even if the two aren’t touching if meat juice leaks or drips.

 Before (and after) you reorganize any of your foods, however, wash your hands.